apache/axis-axis2-c-core/rampart/samples/client/enc_echo/README.txt

 Start server in port 8080
      ./axis2_http_server -p8080

-3. HOW TO CONFIGURE TCPMONITOR (To view messages)
+3. HOW TO CONFIGURE TCP MONITOR (To view messages)
 ------------------------------
     Listen port: 9090 [specified as in the client argument] Target port: 8080 [server port]